mrjoes/mrjoes.github.com/_posts/2013-06-21-python-realtime.md

   <img src="/shared/posts/python-realtime/game-interconnect.png" alt="Diagram"></img>
 </a>

-In this case, game state should have minimum required information to identify client, manage his game-related state and send game-related messages to appropriate server(s), so they can forward them to the browser.
+In this case, game state should have minimum required information to identify player, manage his game-related state and send game-related messages to appropriate server(s), so they can forward them to the client.

 While this approach works, but as asynchronous application is single-threaded, it is better to split game logic and related state into separate server application and treat realtime portion as a smart adapter between game server and the client.

-So, it can work like this (yes, I know, it looks a bit ugly):
+So, it can work like this:

 <a href="/shared/posts/python-realtime/realtime-game-servers.png">
   <img src="/shared/posts/python-realtime/realtime-game-servers.png" alt="Diagram"></img>
 </a>

 Client connects to one of realtime servers, authenticates himself, gets list of running games (through some shared state between game and realtime servers).
-When client wants to play in particular game, it sends request to realtime server, which then talks to game server.
-While this looks very similar to full-interconnected solution, realtime servers are not interconnected and independent of each other and game servers don't need to connect, as they don't care about each others states.
+When client wants to play in particular game, it sends request to realtime server, which then talks to the game server which hosts the game.
+While this looks very similar to full-interconnected solution, realtime and game servers are not interconnected.
 Scaling is simple as well - add more realtime server or game servers, as their state is isolated and becomes manageable.

-Also, for this task, I'll use ZeroMQ (or AMQP bus) instead of Redis, because Redis becomes single point of failure.
+Also, for this task, I'd use ZeroMQ (or AMQP bus) instead of Redis, because Redis becomes single point of failure.

-Game servers are not exposed to the Internet and they can be only accessed by realtime servers.
+Game servers are not exposed to the Internet and they can be only accessed by the realtime servers.

 Deployment
 ----------